manuelbieh/react-book/ecosystem/tools.md

 # Tools and Frameworks

-As React has been around for a little while, an ecosystem has grown around it that boasts with an abundance of tools.
+As React has been around for a while, an ecosystem has grown around it that boasts an abundance of tools.
 Ranging from static site generators (in order to realize simple to medium-sized and complex static website on the basis of React) to prototyping tools to tools which allow us to display our components in some sort of styleguide, the React ecosystem has much to offer.
-In this small sub-chapter I want to provide a _short_ overview of the most commonly known tools and frameworks.
+In this small sub-chapter I want to provide a _short_ overview of the most commonly used tools and frameworks.

 ### Storybook